hw630590/vps-maker-bot/README.md

 # vps-maker-bot
 A Discord VPS maker bot.

-## This only supports windows sadly.
+## This only supports Windows 10 and 11.
-- Running this on a Linux machine will be coming soon hopefully.
+- Running this on a Linux machine will be coming soon.

 # Get Started